GTekSD/SUASS/Cloud Security/Amazon Web Services (AWS).md

  14. Under **Console password**, Choose the `Custom password` radio button and type the password in the password field (here, we use **"User@123"**).
 Require password reset is optional; however, check this setting.
 Next, click on Next: Permissions.
      ![13](https://github.com/GTekSD/SUASS/assets/55411358/b9e35de8-ac3a-495f-ab6c-ab41c5878e14)

- 15. In the Set permissions section, the Add user to group is selected, by default.
-Check the newly created group (here, the group is Testing_Group).
+ 15. In the **Set permissions** section, the Add user to group is selected, by default.
+Check the newly created group (here, the group is **"Testing_Group"**).
 We have now added the user to the group.
 Click on Next: Tags.
      ![14](https://github.com/GTekSD/SUASS/assets/55411358/487c12d3-5730-40c1-8552-f159d76018eb)

  16. Tags are optional; however, tagging will help us search for Tag keys easily later.
-Type Department in the field under Key and Testing under Value (optional).
-Click on Next: Review to proceed to reviewing IAM User creation.
+Click on **Create User**: Review to proceed to reviewing IAM User creation.
      ![15](https://github.com/GTekSD/SUASS/assets/55411358/555f73f3-39d7-484d-87d9-0f4b847edd24)

  17. On the Review page, we will be able to view the settings and IAM User properties before creating the user.
-Once you have verified the settings, click on Create user.
-     ![16](https://github.com/GTekSD/SUASS/assets/55411358/d29c0023-80b6-4a1d-851b-c6b7a6a1d924)

- 18. After you click on Create user, a Success message is displayed.
+Once you have verified the settings, click on `Create user`.
+After you click on Create user, a Success message is displayed.
 You have an option to Send Email to get the login instructions for the newly created IAM User.
-Click on Close (lower right corner of the page) to return to the IAM page.
+Click on `Return to users list`.
 It will redirect you to the Users page.
+     ![16](https://github.com/GTekSD/SUASS/assets/55411358/d29c0023-80b6-4a1d-851b-c6b7a6a1d924)
      ![17](https://github.com/GTekSD/SUASS/assets/55411358/4c0af24c-7584-4fbf-b08a-51f250dbb31d)
      ![18](https://github.com/GTekSD/SUASS/assets/55411358/24cbd794-3464-43ef-b7d6-cee7d771568c)